VivaldiX96/offer-collector/README.md

+I have been creating a virtual assistant that gathers job offers for architects and then reads, analyzes, and assigns a classification to the documents tied to each offer to reduce the human workload required to find new job offers that fulfill the needs of a small company.

 **THE PLAN OF THE PROGRAM WRITTEN FOR GATHERING DATA FROM THE PAGE https://connect.orlen.pl/servlet/HomeServlet:**

      - A clicker of the "Show more" button on the webscraped page  ✓